mehtadome/Mentoring/Data Structures/Binary Trees/README.md

 ### Remember
 This is supposed to be challenging.
 I recommend you use the pseudocode.md and create everything yourself.
 Get used to creating your own ```objects``` and ```classes```.

-You will be expected to be comfortale in OOP, data structures, and the fundamental manipulation of data structures.
+You will be expected to be comfortable in OOP, data structures, and the fundamental manipulation of data structures.